-1. Supporting artists across all disciplines and stages of career
+1. Supporting people from all backgrounds and career stages.

 Who we are;